loader image

 In the case of a foreign judgment by a court in non-reciprocating countries, there is no provision for its enforcement, and that foreign judgment can only be executed by filing a suit based on such foreign judgment.

-Foreign proceedings
+Foreign Proceedings

 Are there any procedures for obtaining oral or documentary evidence for use in civil proceedings in other jurisdictions?